visier/api-samples/data-intake/README.md

 # Data Intake
-Data Intake refers to the process where customers use APIs to push their data files to Visier.
-The Visier system will run a process named Data Provisioning to make the data available for query and analysis.
+Data intake is the process of sending data files to Visier using APIs.
+After Visier receives the data files, the platform runs data provisioning processes to make the data available to users to query and analyze.

 ## Samples
-* [Direct Data Intake](ddi) provides samples based on the Direct Data API
+* [Direct Data Intake](ddi) provides code samples for the Direct Data Intake API.